 A complete or ‘full’ backup consists of backing up all of the files and data that make up your WordPress installation and then storing them all together.
 This includes pages and posts, theme and plugin files, your WordPress database, WooCommerce products, and so on.
 As you might imagine, this is the most comprehensive type of backup you can have.

 Pros and cons of a full backup

 On the plus side, full backups provide you with a full copy of your website so you can migrate or restore the backed up copy at will.
 Recovery can also be a relatively simple process, as all of the necessary data is stored together.

 On the other hand, they can take up a large amount of storage space.
 Due to their size, the backup and restoration processes can also take a while to complete.

 Therefore, many businesses only run full backups periodically, perhaps weekly, bi-weekly, or monthly.
 However, it also makes sense to perform this type of backup before and after a major update to your site.

-2. What are incremental backups?
+2. What is an incremental backup?

 Another popular option is incremental backups.
 With this method, only the files and/or database tables that have been changed since the last backup are saved.

 For example, perhaps you conducted a complete backup of your site on Friday.
 On the following Tuesday, you could run an incremental backup that would only involve the files on your site that were modified since last Friday (such as recent reviews or comments).

 Pros and cons of incremental backups